TomFalkner/text-blaster/README.md

 text-blaster
 ============

 An InDesign plugin for quickly placing text.
-Reads a text file and separates

 This script will read a text file, store the contents, and place lines into the job - either in a text frame or by replacing selected text.
 Companion file blastit.jsx allows